Home

 • scientific computing (high-performance and parallel programming)

 Being an applied computational mathematician, my research work so far has been characterized by a balance between theory (possibility of approximation, convergence, stability) and applications (optimal design problems in electrical and mechanical engineering, simulation of wave propagation).
-In all of this, I have strived for algorithmic efficiency and open-source coding: see here for the open-source MOR library RROMPy that I have developed during my PhD, and here and here for some of my open-source contributions on ZENODO and GitHub, respectively.
+In all of this, I have strived for algorithmic efficiency and open-source coding: see here and here for some of my open-source contributions on ZENODO and GitHub, respectively, and here for the open-source MOR library RROMPy that I have developed during my PhD.